jmaver-plume/release-please-monorepo-example/README.md

         if: ${{ steps.release.outputs['foo--release_created'] }}
 ```
 - Run `npm install` to update `package-lock.json`.
-- Open a PR and squash merge it with a breaking change commit.
-This will ensure the new package is released with version `1.0.0`.
+- Open a pull request and squash merge it with a breaking change commit to release the package with version `1.0.0`.